-- 1 That the job evaluation process set out in this document and any changes to terms and conditions must be complete and implemented by 1 April otherwise potential liability will increase further. - 2 To doing all within our power to maintain satisfactory progress at all stages. - To facilitate the provision of accurate information and doing all we reasonably can to ensure that all job descriptions, person specifications and other information accurately reflect the reality of how any role is conducted.
+- 1 That the job evaluation process set out in this document and any changes to terms and conditions must be complete and implemented by 1 April 2025 otherwise potential liability will increase further. - 2 To doing all within our power to maintain satisfactory progress at all stages.

-- That only persons who have the skills and knowledge to participate in evaluation programmes will take part in the programme, and that training, including equalities training, must be undertaken in order to do so. - 6 That working with the West Midlands Local Government Employers Organisation (WME) and with assistance from the Local Government Association (LGA) we will implement the Gauge system of Job Evaluation. - Oltimately, given the urgency of completing the programme and potential ongoing financial liabilities, both parties acknowledge that without working together in positive partnership, BCC risks a statutory intervention.
+3 To facilitate the provision of accurate information and doing all we reasonably can to ensure that all job descriptions, person specifications and other information accurately reflect the reality of how any role is conducted.
+4 That only persons who have the skills and knowledge to participate in evaluation programmes will take part in the programme, and that training, including equalities training, must be undertaken in order to do so.

+6 That working with the West Midlands Local Government Employers Organisation (WME) and with assistance from the Local Government Association (LGA) we will implement the Gauge system of Job Evaluation.

+7 Ultimately, given the urgency of completing the programme and potential ongoing financial liabilities, both parties acknowledge that without working together in positive partnership, BCC risks a statutory intervention.
 We give our commitment to working constructively, positively and achieve programme outcomes.
-If it appears at any stage that timescales and/ or deadlines are at risk, the Chief Executive (Head of Paid Service) and senior our TUs) will urgently review the issues.
+If it appears at any stage or deadlines are at risk, the Chief Executive (Head of Representatives (supported by appropriate officers from review the issues.